petraeeghen/ecommerce-pattern-library/patterns/cards/README.md

 ---

 basic-card: |
-  The basic cards are to be used for information only.
-It can contain a button but should not be a link itself.
+  The basic cards are to be used for promoting links to categories of clothing sold on the ARTEPUAL site.

 icon-card: |
-  The icon cards are used for call-to-actions on the homepage or highlights on inside pages.
+  These cards are to be used to display each garment of clothing.
+These cards link to each garment of clothing where the customer can then purchase them.

 ---